CodepediaOrg/codepediaorg.github.io/_posts/2016-10-03-first-rest-operation-with-express.md

 $ npmig express-generator
 ```

 > The `npmig` is just an alias for `npm install -g`.
-See my blog post [A developer's guide to using aliases]({% post_url 2016-08-02-a-developers-guide-to-using-aliases %}) to understand what I am talking about and to learn
+See my blog post [A developer's guide to using aliases]({% post_url 2016-08-02-a-developers-guide-to-using-aliases %})
-how you can efficiently use aliases to boost your shell productivity.
+> to understand what I am talking about and to learn how you can efficiently use aliases to boost your shell productivity.

-The output should will look something like the following:
+The output should look something like the following:

 ```shell
 /Users/ama/.nvm/versions/node/v10.15.0/bin/express -> /Users/ama/.nvm/versions/node/v10.15.0/lib/node_modules/express-generator/bin/express-cli.js